ni/install-systemlink-enterprise/release-notes/2024-09/README.md

     - Connect to MongoDB and S3 compatible interfaces that use certificates signed by a private authority.
     - Call SystemLink APIs from Jupyter Notebook when the SystemLink API endpoint is configured to use a certificate signed by a private authority.
     - Trusted certificates specified at `global.trustedCertificatesSecrets` are now installed on containers that run Jupyter notebooks.
 These certificates are used when calling SystemLink or other external APIs from notebooks.
-    - Trusted certificates specified at `global.trustedCertificatesSecrets` are now installed on execution pods.
-These certificates are used when calling SystemLink or other external APIs from the pods.
 - Added abilities to configure the rate-limit values for notebook APIs inside the Helm chart.
 - Notebook Execution Service
     - Created a dedicated swagger page for Artifact APIs.